 Suffolk County District Attorney at Suffolk County District Attorney's Office

-Rachael Rollins is the chief law enforcement official for Boston, Chelsea, Revere, and Winthrop, Massachusetts, overseeing approximately 300 staff and handling around 35,000 new cases annually.
-She is the first woman elected as Suffolk County District Attorney and the first woman of color to serve as a Massachusetts district attorney.
+Rachael Rollins is the chief law enforcement official for Boston, Chelsea, Revere, and Winthrop, Massachusetts, overseeing an office of approximately 300 people handling about 35,000 new cases each year.
+She took office on January 2, 2019, as Suffolk County’s 16th district attorney, becoming the first woman to be elected to that position in Suffolk County history, and the first woman of color ever to serve as a Massachusetts district attorney.

 Sarah Boonin